Blogs

 Best Practices:

-• Enable multi-factor authentication
+• Enable multi-factor authentication and role-based access

-• Use backups and encryption
+• Use regular backups and end-to-end encryption

 Conclusion